 I gave this particular story to highlight the challenges that come from trying to have too many things on one’s plate at once.
 It’s easy enough to create a blog.
 You can have several up and running within a single day.

 The challenge lies in giving them the kind of attention that they need to thrive.
 That’s because Google and other search engines love sites that get regular content.
-On the 1 year-old website that I talked about above, publishing is once a day without fail.
+On the 1-year-old website that I talked about above, publishing is once a day without fail.

-To get back to the question, how many blogs should you have at once, the answer is, as many as you can manage.
+To get back to the question, of how many blogs should you have at once, the answer is, as many as you can manage.
 A lot of people have had better success than me finding high-quality writers for their sites.
 If you fall into this bracket, then by any means, you can have many sites.

 It’s just a matter of getting people to write all the content on your behalf.
 You should be prepared to pay more for quality help, but that becomes possible as your income grows.
-In any case, if you are doing all the writing yourself, then you can probably only realistically manage one or two sites per day.
+In any case, if you are doing all the writing yourself, then you can probably only really manage one or two sites per day.